 Sleep can be affected by a number of things including caffeine, stress, alcohol and technology.
 It is recommended not to drink too much caffeine or alchohol prior to bedtime (and ideally not after 3 p.m.) and to have an "electronic free hour" before lights out to enable a better sleep pattern.
 Taking regular exercise during the day can also help the body.

-There are number of benefits to getting a good nights sleep, but here are my top 5:-
+There are number of benefits to getting a good nights sleep, but here are the top 5:-

 1. Healthy Heart